oofrankov/topic_clustering/README.md

 ## Usage

-Run jupyter notebook.
+Run jupyter notebooks.
 They are in `notebooks` folder.

 ## About project pipeline